Perspective | Criticism of Tony LaRussa hire misses the point: He was the best-qualified candidate.

 “A lot has gone on in a very healthy way since 2016, and not only do I respect but I applaud the awareness that has come into not just society but especially in sports,” LaRussa said at his introductory news conference.
 “If you talk about baseball specifically, I applaud and support the fact that they are now addressing, identifying the injustices, especially on the racial side.
 As long as it’s peacefully protested and it’s sincere.”

 Some will accuse LaRussa of pandering.
-I and others will believe he’s learned that his initial comments were, at best, uninformed.
+I side with those who believe he’s learned that his initial comments were, at best, uninformed.
 Regardless, he was clearly sending a message to his new players that there won’t be any issues if they choose to kneel.
 It was also a message to the media and to White Sox fans.
 LaRussa’s position is probably a lot more in tune with today’s players than a lot of his managerial and coaching colleagues in sports.

 Dean Smith always said he hoped he got better at his job as he got older because he kept trying to learn.
 Smart people do that: Keep trying to learn.
 LaRussa is, if nothing else, plenty smart.